Have others minimized, shamed, or invalidated your feelings?

 It’s also important for you to care about, understand, and validate your own feelings.
 As you know, we can run into emotional problems and become victims when we rely too heavily on external validation.

-I wrote the following affirmation to help you validate your own feelings.
+I wrote an affirmation to help you validate your own feelings.
+An excerpt of it is below.

 I respect and honor myself when I pay attention to and accept my feelings.